influxdata/docs-v2/content/enterprise_influxdb/v1.9/administration/configure-password-hashing.md

 ```

 When `ensure-fips` is enabled, attempting to use `password-hash = bcrypt`
+will cause the FIPS check to fail.
-results in the following warning the logs:
+The node then exits with an error in the logs:

 ```
 run: create server: passwordhash: not FIPS-ready: config: 'bcrypt'